fra-yer/Earthquake-Monitor/README.md

 Information about tectonic boundaries are drawn from the [dataset by Hugo Ahlenius](https://github.com/fraxen/tectonicplates), which was published under the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/1-0/).
 That dataset itself is a conversion of the dataset originally published in the paper [An updated digital model of plate boundaries](https://doi.org/10.1029/2001GC000252) by Peter Bird.

-The Flinn-Engdahl region data is manually curated version of the Rust implementation and lookup tables in [savage13/flinn_engdahl](https://github.com/savage13/flinn_engdahl), which are distributed under the [BSD 2-Clause License](https://opensource.org/license/bsd-2-clause).
+The Flinn-Engdahl region data is a manually curated version of the Rust implementation and lookup tables in [savage13/flinn_engdahl](https://github.com/savage13/flinn_engdahl), which are distributed under the [BSD 2-Clause License](https://opensource.org/license/bsd-2-clause).

 ## License
 This project is licensed under the MIT License – see the [LICENSE file](https://github.com/fra-yer/Earthquake-Monitor/blob/main/LICENSE) for details.